What is a partition action? The definition.

 We have seen several instances of defending a partition action filing, the most significant of which can be adverse possession and statute of limitations defenses.
 You should consult counsel who can examine what defenses you may have available to you.

 We recommend finding an experienced partition action attorney familiar with the county probate court in the county where the real estate property is located.
-For example, if the co-owner lives in Miami, yes the real estate property is in Los Angeles, we recommend working with a probate lawyer in Los Angeles.
+For example, if the co-owner lives in Miami, Florida, yet the real estate property is in Los Angeles, California, we recommend working with a probate lawyer in Los Angeles.
 A Los Angeles probate lawyer will generally be more familiar with the Los Angeles Superior Court Probate Division, versus an out of state attorney.